LucasDelfino92/morrowindsharp/addon.md

 [**Glowing Flames**](https://www.nexusmods.com/morrowind/mods/46124)
 Flames are now glow mapped and/or properly illuminated.
 - Hide **Glowing Flames - TrueLightsAndDarkness Tweaks.ESP**

+> ℹ️ This omits tweaks that are meant to be used alongside **True Lights and Darkness**.

 [**I Lava Good Mesh Replacer**](https://www.nexusmods.com/morrowind/mods/49605)
 Fixes flickering on lava.
 Reduces the occurrence of seams found in large lava pools.
 Adds performance friendly spark particle effects to lava pools.